sanjacob/BlackboardSync/UNIVERSITIES.md

 # Universities

 > [!NOTE]
-> Even though here only referred to as "university", this includes most
+> Even though here only referred to as "university", you can file a
-> types of Blackboard Learn instances, including colleges, schools, etc.
+> request to suport any type of Blackboard Learn instance,
+> including colleges, schools, etc.

 [Jump to supported universities](#supported-universities)